m-hahn/bayesian-models-of-perception/code/Demo/README.md

 Interval data must use the interval `[0, 3]`.
 Stimulus and response values must be finite and inside that range.

 Tiny schema examples are in `input/example_circular.csv` and `input/example_interval.csv`; they are only format templates, not meaningful fitting datasets.
 For a ready-to-run, real-size example, use the [N = 1000 simulated circular dataset](circular/logs/SIMULATED_REPLICATE/SimulateSynthetic_Parameterized_OtherNoiseLevels_Grid_VarySize.py_180_2_5_N1000_UNIFORM_STEEPPERIODIC.txt).
-It uses the legacy three-column format and runs directly with a model script, as shown in the [Direct Import Trial](#direct-import-trial).
+It runs directly with a model script, as shown in the [Direct Import Trial](#direct-import-trial).

 The notebook additionally uses the included
 [N = 5000 circular dataset with five noise levels](circular/logs/SIMULATED_REPLICATE/SimulateSynthetic_Parameterized_OtherNoiseLevels_Grid_VarySize.py_180_8_12345_N5000_UNIFORM_STEEPPERIODIC.txt)